ryjen/grand-schemes/README.md

 A list of my project ideas, most obsolete.
 Some are golden.

-Do not wish to share because the code is either a competitive advantage or horribly old and insecure.
+Do not wish to share because the code is either a competitive advantage or horribly unmaintained.

 ## Idiomatic Hello Worlds